SkiBikePrint/ERCF_Mods/Carrot_Quiver_Buffer/README.md

 # ERCF_Mods
 The "Carrot Quiver" ( https://discord.com/channels/460117602945990666/909743915475816458/1040665326410530836 ) requires (1) 608 2RS bearing per wheel, which supports 3 filament slots.
 I am using (2) 5mm heat set inserts and (2) M5 x 16mm long button head screws to secure the plastic axle that runs through the bearings.
 There are (6) PC4-M10 bowden fittings per x3 Quiver and I mount the quiver to the 2020 extrusions using (2) total M5 roll-in t-nuts and (2) M5 x 16mm long socket head screws, (1) each for the top and bottom mounts.

-BOM per 3 Slot Bugger:
+BOM per 3 Slot Buffer:
-(1) 608-2RS bearing
+1. Qty (1) 608-2RS bearing
-(2) heat set inserts either M5 (preferred) or M3 for the M3 version Wheel Block and Axle (2) M5x16 screws to secure wheel axle (any head style, I like the looks of button head for this design) or M3 for the M3 version Wheel Block and Axle
+2. Qty (2) heat set inserts either M5 (preferred) or M3 for the M3 version Wheel Block and Axle
+3. Qty (2) M5x16 screws to secure wheel axle (any head style, I like the looks of button head for this design) or M3 for the M3 version Wheel Block and Axle
-(6) PC4-M10 pneumatic fittings for the bowden tubes (2) M5 roll-in t-nuts for Top and Bottom frame mounts (2) M5x16 Socket Head Cap Screws for Top and Bottom frame mounts
+4. Qty (6) PC4-M10 pneumatic fittings for the bowden tubes
+5. Qty (2) M5 roll-in t-nuts for Top and Bottom frame mounts
+6. Qty (2) M5x16 Socket Head Cap Screws for Top and Bottom frame mounts

 Assembly Steps:
 1. Press fit 608-2RS bearing into wheel.